learn-awesome/learn/README.md

 #### Awesome learning resources organized by topics, formats and difficulty.
 Optimal learning paths for any topic.

+This is the code that powers https://learnawesome.org

+This is built using Rails 6.0, Bootstrap 4 and [Stream Dashboard UI Kit](https://htmlstream.com/templates/stream-dashboard-ui-kit).

 # Development Setup with Vagrant

 ```